There is a review of the best powder measure in 2023.

 Automatic powder or manual powder dispenser

 Simply calibrate the scale first to determine the amount of powder to be thrown.
-Then, you can set it up to measure that powder onto your scale and use single-stage reloading press.
+Then, you can set it up to measure that powder onto your scale and use the single-stage reloading press.

 Measurement of Case Activated Powder